Why Endeavour Silver Corp. (EXK)’s Most Recent Report Reveals Some Hints About Its Future

 Endeavour Silver Corp.
-(NYSE:EXK) went up by 5.48% from its latest closing price compared to the recent 1-year high of $6.91.
-The company’s stock price has collected 22.35% of gains in the last five trading sessions.
-Press Release reported on 03/12/21 that S&P Dow Jones Indices Announces Changes to the S&P/TSX Composite Index
+(NYSE:EXK) went down by -3.70% from its latest closing price compared to the recent 1-year high of $6.91.
+The company’s stock price has collected -4.82% of loss in the last five trading sessions.
+Press Release reported on 03/17/21 that Endeavour Silver Signs Definitive Agreement to Sell the El Cubo Mine in Guanajuato, Mexico to VanGold Mining; Endeavour to be Added to the S&P/TSX Composite and NYSE Arca Gold Miners (GDX ETF) Indices

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.